I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Wikipedia

-A tack cloth is a great painting supply to have on hand.
-If you know you will be doing a lot of sanding or creating a lot of dust, a tack cloth is an awesome little cloth to have.
-Its tacky substance will remove dust and dirt to ensure you get a smooth flawless finish.
+A tack cloth is a plentiful painting supply to have on hand.
+If you know you will be doing a lot of sanding or creating a lot of dust, it’s an awesome little cloth to have.
+Its tacky substance will remove dust and dirt to ensure you get a smooth, flawless finish.

 LOOKING FOR SOME PAINT COLOR INSPIRATION?
 Check out some of these awesome colors!